aifartist/sdzoom/README.md

 # sdzoom
-Testbed for the fastest SD pipelines
+Testbed for optimizing the fastest SD pipelines.